 As you're looking for a job, take an opportunity to make yourself a more attractive candidate by leveling up on particular skillsets.
 If there are skills you want to build on or new skills that you want to learn, do some research on online courses or certification programs that can help you accomplish this.

 Another way to potentially invest yourself is to join a career growth club like Work It Daily.
-Work It Daily has many free resources that can help you in your job search, but if you join the club, you'll have access to one-on-one online coaching, resume and cover letter reviews, online tutorials, and unlimited networking opportunities.
+Work It Daily has many free resources that can help you in your job search.
+But if you join the club, you'll have access to one-on-one online coaching, resume and cover letter reviews, online tutorials, unlimited networking opportunities and a community of support.

 - Job Seekers: How To Interview After COVID-19 - Work It Daily ... ›